ponshane/covid19-tweets-topic-analysis/README.md

 ## Subsequent Analysis
 Use `export-representative-tweets.py` for exporting representative topical tweets of each week

+# Case: Vaccine-related Tweets Analysis
+1. `format-vaccine-tweets.py` helps format the corpus
+2. `rolling-model-run.sh` has changed for accepting the vaccine tweet corpora
+3. `export-nmf-model-summary-wo-rerank.py` is used for reporting the most contributed word of each topic and topic evolution
+4. `inference-onemodel-dtm[1-4].py` is used for inferencing topic distribution of each document.
+Each py file is responsible for every two weeks data for parallel processing
+5. `export-vaccine-representative-topics.py` is used for exporting representative tweets of each topic

 # Reference
 - Chen, Y., Zhang, H., Liu, R., Ye, Z., & Lin, J. (2019).
 Experimental explorations on short text topic mining between LDA and NMF based Schemes.
 Knowledge-Based Systems, 163, 1-13.